I Tried to Get Drunk On Alcoholic Chocolates

-Brace yourself for a new era of Booze Britain: from any time within the next couple of weeks, children in Britain will be able to purchase liqueur chocolates.
+Brace yourself for a new era of Booze Britain: from any time within the next couple of weeks, children will be able to purchase liqueur chocolates.

 Those alcohol-infused treats – bought exclusively by your nan and literally nobody else – have been blocked to under-16s for decades, the fear being that 12-year-olds will start inhaling boxes of creme de menthe sweets, drunkenly vandalising benches and abusing swans.
 But the government are on a drive to tackle red tape legislation, and the liqueur chocolate ban (which supposedly makes business difficult for corner shops) is just one of many unnecessary rules to be scrapped.